-As well as quenching free radical damage throughout your body, vitamin C, like vitamin K has an important role to play in skin health and has many benefits for protecting your cardiovascular system.
+As well as quenching free radical damage throughout your body, vitamin C, like vitamin K has an important role to play in skin health and has many benefits for protecting your circulatory system.

-Since Roman times arugula has had a reputation as an aphrodisiac.
-While it isn’t especially high in obvious nutrients for increasing libido, like testosterone promoting Brazil nuts for instance, arugula’s overall health benefits may just add a little extra energy to your love life if you eat it regularly.
+While not especially high in obvious libido boosters, like testosterone promoting Brazil nuts for instance, its broad array of nutrients may add extra energy to your love life if you eat it regularly.

 Very low in calories with 100 grams of the vegetable having just 25 calories, and even more importantly just 3.7 grams of carbohydrates, arugula is a great weight loss food.

-Try having the fillings you would usually have on a sandwich mixed into in arugula salad with slices of fat burning avocado.
+Try having the fillings you would usually have on a sandwich mixed into an rocket salad.
 It’s surprisingly versatile and can be used instead of pasta or rice in many dishes.
-Arugula also goes especially well with some grass fed beef or organic chicken served right on top of a bed of the peppery green leaves.

 Arugula Selection and Storage

-You should be able to find fresh arugula in the market throughout the year.
+You should be able to find fresh salad rocket in the market throughout the year.
 Look for the younger bright green leaves and avoid any with too many yellow or wilted leaves.

-I always try and get organic arugula to avoid sprays.
-If you can’t find organic at very least it’s recommended to soak the leaves in hot water and a splash of apple cider vinegar or other edible vinegar to clean them and minimize any residues before eating them.
+I always try and get organic greens to avoid sprays.
+If you can’t find organic then soak the leaves in hot water and a splash vinegar to clean them and minimize any pesticide residues before eating them.

-I hope all of these arugula health benefits have inspired you to give it a try or start using it more regularly.
-It really is an amazing superfood and I’d appreciate if you share how healthy arugula is with your friends using one of the buttons below.
+I hope these 10 arugula benefits have inspired you to give it a try or start using it more regularly.
+It really is an amazing superfood and I’d appreciate if you share how healthy it is with your friends.